“Lottery tickets are a surtax on desperation.”

 So, how did I justify this purchase?

-I’m only buying one.
+- I’m only buying one.
 Since I’m buying this for hedonic pleasure rather than the true expectation that I’ll be mega-rich, I’m valuing the $2 I spent as an investment in my own entertainment.
-Otherwise, I could easily purchase tickets in a reductio ad absurdum manner and empty out all of our accounts.
+Otherwise, I could easily purchase lottery ticket in a reduction ad absurdum manner and empty out all of our accounts.

 Here’s the problem with thinking that if it’s a positive EV gamble, it’s worth doubling (or gazillioning) down on the bet:

 Skewed distribution of outcomes.

 See, there are a lot of times when you won’t win anything.
 You win $0 a whole lot of the time.
 Then, you make some very small wins–$2 or $5.
 Every once in a while, you have a bigger win–$100 or even in the thousands or tens of thousands.
 However, there will probably only be one to three big winners.
 Unless you’re one of the big winners, the actual EV for everyone else is negative.
 It’s really quite negative.

 There’s a similar thinking in video poker when you can find a mathematically profitable machine.
 You have to be willing to sit there and play and play and play until you hit the royal flush.
 This requires a big bankroll and a lot of time.